ScienceOfComputerProgramming/SCICO-D-23-00335/docs/efsm.md

 The API for generating test cases from a model is in the class [TestSuiteGenerator](../src/main/java/eu/iv4xr/ux/pxtesting/mbt/TestSuiteGenerator.java).
 The generator can be configured to aim for state or transition (default) coverage.
 You can also specify if all test-cases are required to end in a certain state.
 Main methods:

   * `generateWithSBT()`: generate a test suite using a search-based algorithm.

-You can specify which SB algorithm to use, there are a number of implementations provided (thanks to EVO-MBT).
-If none is specified, MOSA is used.
+  In the field `sbtAlgorithm` (of the class `TestSuiteGenerator`) you can specify which SB algorithm to use, there are a number of implementations provided (thanks to EVO-MBT).
+The default is MOSA.

   * `generateWithMC()`: generate a test suite using an LTL model checking algorithm.
   * `applySampling(n)`: randomly select a subset of _n_ test cases from the current test suite.
 It uses adaptive random sampling to maximize the diversity of the selected subset.
   * `save()`: well... like the name says 😀.